API call limit

-You can only get a maximum of 250 orders or products with one API call
+In general, you can only get a maximum of 250 objects with one API call.

-Let's use a real-world example (in this case, deleting products that are out of stock) to demonstrate how to make your program pause and resume.
+Let's use a real-world example (in this case, deleting products that are out of stock) to show how to make your program pause and resume.

 In your code editor of choice, create a new Ruby file.
-Call it, say,
+Call it

 Add to that blank file the code below.
 Then copy your API key, password and myshopify sub-domain in the relevant placeholders: